 A: Hold a treat in front of your dog's nose, and then raise it over his head.
 As his nose comes up, his head should come down.
 Say "Sit!"
 Reward him when his hindquarters touch the ground.
 Repeat the drill and gradually remove the food used during the lesson.
-(But always give him a treat afterwards if he's followed your rules.)
-Once he learns the command, ask him to "Sit!" each time he greets someone.
+(But always give him a treat afterward if he's followed your rules.)
+After he learns the command, tell him to "Sit!" each time he greets someone.

 A: Worms and infectious diseases such as parvovirus and distemper are most problematic.
 The latter two can be avoided with vaccines, though it is smart to limit your puppy's exposure to other dogs until he has been fully immunized.

 Q: How often should I groom and/or bathe my pet?